Skip to content

 • Loading a locally checked-out repository directory

-Current open-source status: AST-aware code parsing is currently open-sourced for Go and Proto / PB.
-Support for Python, C++, JavaScript, and other languages is being progressively open-sourced.
+Current open-source status: AST-aware code parsing is currently open-sourced for Go, Python, and Proto / PB.
+Support for C++, JavaScript, and other languages is being progressively open-sourced.
 For languages not yet open-sourced, the repo source can still process text files via plain document readers, but without AST-level semantic entities.

 Typical Use Cases